gopikishan001/Assignments/Assignment by Bharat Intern ( ML )/Task-3 - Iris Flower Classification/README.md

 TASK : 3

 Iris Flowers Classification :
-Predict the different species of flowers on the length of there petals and sepals.
+Classify the different species of flowers based on the length of their petals and sepals.